 Pharmacy admission requirements

-- Successful completion of at least 2 full years of university-level science with specific course requirements
+- Successful completion of at least two full years of university-level science with specific course requirements

 - High school students may qualify for Conditional Admission to Pharmacy